 Introductory Art (20 cr)

-Classes in bold are prerequisites for Painting + Drawing concentration.
+ART classes on bold are prerequisites for classes in the Painting + Drawing concentration.

 - ART 101 Narratives in Art & Design